-Assumed initial public offering price per share \$15.00 Historical net tangible book deficit per share as of December 31, 2015 \$(2,954.30) Pro forma increase in net tangible book value per share attributable to pro forma transactions and other adjustments described above 2,959.67 Pro forma net tangible book value per share before this offering 5.37 Pro forma increase in net tangible book value per share attributable to new investors 2.01 Pro forma as adjusted net tangible book value per share after this offering 7.38 Dilution per share to new investors purchasing common stock in this offering 7.38 \$ 7.62
+Assumed initial public offering price per share \$ Historical net tangible book deficit per share as of December 31, 2015 \$(2,363.22) Pro forma increase in net tangible book value per share attributable to pro forma transactions and other adjustments described above 2,367.51 Pro forma net tangible book value per share before this offering 4.29 Pro forma increase in net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing common stock in this offering \$

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value by \$4.1 million or by \$0.24 per share and the dilution to new investors in this offering by \$0.76 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value by \$ million or by \$ per share and the dilution to new investors in this offering by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 We may also increase or decrease the number of shares we are offering.
-An increase of 1.0 million shares in the number of shares offered by us would increase our pro forma as adjusted net tangible book value after this offering by approximately \$14.0 million, or \$0.76 per share, and the dilution per share to new investors would be \$0.36 per share, assuming that the assumed public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, a decrease of 1.0 million of shares in the number of shares offered by us would decrease our as adjusted net tangible book value after this offering by approximately \$14.0 million, or \$0.85 per share, and the dilution per share to new investors would be \$0.40 per share, assuming that the assumed public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase of 1.0 million shares in the number of shares offered by us would increase our pro forma as adjusted net tangible book value after this offering by approximately \$\) million, or \$\) per share, and the dilution per share to new investors would be \$ per share, assuming that the assumed public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a decrease of 1.0 million of shares in the number of shares offered by us would decrease our as adjusted net tangible book value after this offering by approximately \$ million, or \$ per share, and the dilution per share to new investors would be \$ per share, assuming that the assumed public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share after giving effect to this offering would be \$7.62 per share, which amount represents an immediate increase in pro forma net tangible book value of \$2.25 per share of our common stock to existing stockholders and an immediate dilution in net tangible book value of \$7.38 per share of our common stock to new investors purchasing shares of common stock in this offering.
+If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share after giving effect to this offering would be \$ per share, which amount represents an immediate increase in pro forma net tangible book value of \$ per share of our common stock to existing stockholders and an immediate dilution in net tangible book value of \$ per share of our common stock to new investors purchasing shares of common stock in this offering.

-The following table summarizes, as of December 31, 2015, after giving effect to the pro forma adjustments noted above, the differences between the number of shares purchased from us, the total consideration paid to us, and the average price per share paid to us by existing stockholders and by new investors purchasing shares in this offering, before deducting underwriting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$15.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus.
+The following table summarizes, as of December 31, 2015, after giving effect to the pro forma adjustments noted above, the differences between the number of shares purchased from us, the total consideration paid to us, and the average price per share paid to us by existing stockholders and by new investors purchasing shares in this offering, before deducting underwriting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus.

-Total Cash Shares Purchased Consideration deration Aver age Price (in thousands, except per share amounts) Number Number Percent Amount Amount Percent r Share Existing stockholders 12,958 75% \$188,089 74% \$ 14.52 New investors 4,400 25% 66,000 26% 15.00 Total 17,358 100% \$254,089 100% \$ 14.64

-The number of shares of our common stock outstanding immediately following this offering is based on 17,357,991 shares of our common stock outstanding as of December 31, 2015, which gives effect to the pro forma transactions described above and excludes the following:
+Total Cash Shares Purchased Consider Consideration age Price (in thousands, except per share amounts) Number Percent Amount Percent Pe r Share Existing stockholders 16,198 % \$188,089 % \$ 11.61 New investors % % Total 100% \$ 100% of December 31, 2015, which gives effect to the pro forma transactions described above and excludes the following: